Skip to content

 curl http://192.168.1.10/request/idr

-Comparison: venc + WFB-ng vs Majestic + WFB-ng
+Comparison: Waybeam + WFB-ng vs Majestic + WFB-ng

-LatencyLower (Unix socket / SHM)UDP through the network stack
+LatencyLower (Unix socket / SHM)UDP via the network stack

 RecordingGemini mode (stream + record)Basic